WHY TOOTH EXTRACTION IS A LAST OPTION

-Tooth extraction is always a last option because of the negative, long term effects a missing tooth can cause.
-There is the obvious reason of a gap in your smile but a missing tooth can also affect your overall oral health.
+Tooth extraction is always a last option because of the negative, long-term effects a missing tooth can cause.
+While many patients just want to have a beautiful, complete smile, a missing tooth can also affect your overall oral health.

 Daily and thorough oral hygiene is the first and most important preventative measure when avoiding tooth extraction as well as any unwanted dental treatments.
-It is also important to visit the dentist regularly for checkups and cleanings.
+Our practice also emphasizes the importance of visiting our dentist regularly for checkups and cleanings.

 Sometimes an extraction is the only option left to deal with a tooth problem.
-Here are some of those reasons:
+Here are a few reasons why:

 - A fractured tooth

-- A tooth that has impacted into the gums
+- A tooth that has become impacted in the gums

 - Advanced infection or abscess